ratwolfzero/hopalong_python/README.md

 - In the second pass, the algorithm generates the sequence of trajectory points and maps them directly to image pixel coordinates, representing the attractor hit pattern (pixel value > 0).
 This hit information is updated and stored in an image array, which was initialized with zero values.

-The program uses Matplotlib to render the attractor, allowing interactive exploration.
-Supporting a very high number of iterations with low memory footprint and optimal, consistent processing speed to enable higher image resolutions.
-Implementing a simple program with minimal complexity, allowing optimal use of Just-In-Time (JIT) compilation
+The program uses Matplotlib to render the attractor as an image, fully leveraging its extensive features for image processing and manipulation.
+It supports a very high number of iterations while maintaining a low memory footprint and ensuring optimal, consistent processing speed, independent of the iteration count, even at higher image resolutions.
+The program is designed with minimal complexity to enable the effective use of Just-In-Time (JIT) compilation, further enhancing execution speed.

 ## Requirements